 Similar to how VPNs prove useful for laptops, installing one on your iPhone adds an extra layer of security to your online communications and reduces the chances of getting your data compromised.
 Not just that, a VPN can also conceal your information from your Internet provider (ISP) to prevent them from tracking your online activity and collecting data about your internet usage.

 Apart from securing your access to the internet and enhancing your privacy, you can also use a VPN on your iPhone to bypass geo-restricted content in your region.
 That way, you can unblock content geo-restricted content from platforms like Netflix, Prime Video, Hulu, or any other online streaming services and access it on your device.

 What are some of the advantages of using an iPhone VPN?

 In today’s time, ensuring the privacy and security of your data is paramount.
 Irrespective of your purpose of use, personal or professional, keeping a check on the essential security measures and using the web wisely is something you should always practice.
 While there are a few different ways to do that, one that does not require the absolute knowledge of the know-how and is perhaps the easiest is using a VPN.
 Here are a few advantages of using a VPN for iPhone.

 1. Masking your identity to stay anonymous (kind of)

 One of the biggest advantages of using a VPN is that the service comes in handy when you want to protect your identity from ISPs and ad trackers across different websites.
-When you have your connection route through a VPN, your IP address is masked with that of the VPN provider’s server IP.
+When you have your connection route through a VPN, your IP address is masked with that of the VPN provider’s IP address.
 By doing so, you can browse the web anonymously (kind of) and improve the overall security.
 Needless to say, you can also protect your browsing activity from your ISP or the ad trackers across various websites.
-Be it while using public wi fi or wi fi at work, a VPN connection comes as a boon.
+Be it while using public Wi-Fi or Wi-Fi at work, a VPN connection comes as a boon.

 2. Accessing (unblocking) geo-restricted content